goodpea2/brick/README.md

     *   They are located in the bottom-left of the game area.
     *   The health bar's segments now visually represent partial health (e.g., a half-filled segment for 5 HP).
     *   The bar supports high HP values by wrapping into multiple rows, with a maximum of 10 segments per row, stacking from the bottom-up.

+---

+## Level Generation Logic

+The game's levels are procedurally generated to provide a unique challenge each time.
+The generation follows a specific, multi-step process to ensure balance and variety:

+1.  **Initialization & Seeding**: The process begins by creating an empty grid and using a "seed" (either user-provided or random) to ensure the level can be re-created exactly.

+2.  **Calculate Level Parameters**: Based on the player's current level number and the settings, the engine calculates key stats for the new level:
+    *   **Total Brick HP Pool**: The total health that will be distributed among all bricks.
+This scales up with each level.
+    *   **Total Coin Pool**: The total number of coins that will be embedded in bricks.
+Bonus levels receive a significant multiplier.
+    *   **Target Brick Count**: The number of normal bricks to place.
+This also scales with the level but has a chance to generate a rare "few brick layout" where the count is low but the HP per brick is very high.

+3.  **Place Special Bricks**: Critical bricks are placed first in random empty spots:
+    *   **Goal Bricks**: The yellow bricks that must be destroyed to win.
+    *   **+1 Ball Bricks**: Green bricks that grant an extra ball.

+4.  **Generate Brick Layout**: The engine places normal bricks until the `Target Brick Count` is met, using one of several patterns:
+    *   **Formulaic (Default)**: Uses mathematical formulas to create interesting shapes like circles, waves, triangles, and stars.
+    *   **Other Patterns**: Includes options for solid blocks, checkerboards, or spirals.

+5.  **Distribute HP & Create Overlays**: The `Total Brick HP Pool` is now distributed among the newly placed normal bricks, increasing their health from the base 10 HP.
+During this process:
+    *   Normal bricks have a chance to be converted into hosts for special **Builder** or **Healer** overlays, which costs a chunk of the HP pool.

+6.  **Merge Bricks**: The engine scans the grid for three adjacent normal bricks that have reached their maximum health (200 HP).
+If found, and if there's enough HP remaining in the pool, these three bricks are merged into a single, massive 3x1 or 1x3 brick with 600 HP.

+7.  **Distribute Coins**: After all bricks are placed, buffed, and potentially merged, the `Total Coin Pool` is distributed among the remaining `normal` bricks (including merged ones).
+A brick's health determines how many coins it can hold.

+8.  **Final Touches**:
+    *   **Ball Cages**: High-HP bricks have a final chance to spawn a special "Ball Cage" brick in a nearby empty tile.
+    *   The engine generates the small yellow coin indicators on bricks that have coins and does one last check to ensure at least one Goal brick exists before finishing.